naturalis/brassicaceae-hybseq-pipeline/README.md

 `$ conda activate brassicaceae-hybseq-pipeline`

 ## Download alignreads.py
+In Naturalis high-mem:
-(in Naturalis high-mem, alignreads.py is installed in /usr/local/src/alignreads)
+1) alignreads.py is installed in /usr/local/src/alignreads
+2) To only use 'alignreads' instead of calling the python file (necessary for the execution of Snakemake), run the command:
+- `$ export PATH="$PATH:~/usr/local/src/alignreads/alignreads`

 1) Go to the ./src folder
 2) Install alignreads folder directory by running:
 `$ git clone https://github.com/zachary-foster/alignreads`